 There is a critical shortage of veterinary pathologists in the specialty area of wildlife disease.
-To address this problem, the Department of Pathology and Disease Investigation offers post-doctoral training in pathology through annually alternating opportunities for residents or pathology fellows.
-The principal aim of these programs is to build a cadre of experts with the technical skills, knowledge base, and experience required to cultivate successful careers as anatomic veterinary pathologists focused on the diseases of domestic animals, zoo animals and wildlife.
-Providing this training will allow WCS to remain at the forefront of zoo and wildlife pathology training.
+To address this problem, the WCS’ Department of Pathology offers post-doctoral training in pathology through annually alternating opportunities for pathology Residents or Fellows.
+The aim of these programs is to build a cadre of experts with the technical skills, knowledge base, and experience required to cultivate successful careers as anatomic veterinary pathologists focused on the diseases of free-ranging wildlife, zoo animals and domestic animals.

 PRIMARY CONTACTS:

-Wildlife Conservation Society Contact: Dr. D. McAloose, Department of Pathology, Zoological Health Program, Wildlife Conservation Society, 2300 Southern Blvd, Bronx, NY 10460.
-Email: dmcaloose@wcs.org
+Wildlife Conservation Society Contact: Dr. D. McAloose, Head, Department of Pathology, Wildlife Conservation Society, Zoological Health Program, 2300 Southern Blvd, Bronx, NY 10460 Email: dmcaloose@wcs.org

 Thumbnail photo credit of Russian pathologists training at the Bronx Zoo: Julie Larsen Maher, WCS